OverCatX/coffee-shop-management/docs/database/normalization.md

 - [x] All tables in 2NF (no partial dependencies)
 - [x] All tables in 3NF (no transitive dependencies)
 - [x] Proper junction tables for many-to-many relationships
-- [x] Role-specific tables separated from base tables
+- [x] Single employees table with role field (no unnecessary table separation)
 - [x] No redundant data storage
 - [x] Foreign keys properly defined